 One of my t-shirts states: "Water Birth Isn't Just for Mermaids".
 While that is true, it may or may not be the right choice for every woman.

 Common reasons that women may choose to labor in water include:

 While laboring in water doesn't guarantee you a pain-free labor, it can help to take the edge off.
 Sinking into a deep pool designed for laboring in water gives the mother a small, private space in which to relax.
 Some midwives report seeing fewer lacerations in the water however, the study of water births attended by CPMs in North American showed a small increase in perineal lacerations (vaginal tearing) when the mother birthed in water.

 Concerns about infection due to the water birth have been brought up with the recent headlines about a baby dying of Legionnaire's Disease after a water birth.
 Our practice has chosen to adopt the recommendations of the National Health Service in England.
 We do not use pools which are filled in advance or spa pools that circulate the water.
-A brand-new liner is used for each birth and the pool is not filled until the mother is in active labor.
+A brand-new liner and lead-free hose are used for each birth and the pool is not filled until the mother is in active labor.

 For more information, visit Comprehensive Review Affirms Safety of Waterbirth or talk to your care provider.